Rashmeeeee/EyesOptical/README.md

-An eyeware ecommerece based website using Haar cascade and CNN
+An eyeware ecommerece based website using Haar cascade and CNN algorithm